-Cleary Gottlieb has elected seven partners and six counsel, effective January 1, 2020.
+Cleary Gottlieb has elected three partners and 10 counsel, effective January 1, 2018.

-The new partners and counsel are resident in the firm’s Abu Dhabi, London, Milan, New York, Paris, Rome, São Paulo, and Washington, D.C. offices.
-Their varied practice areas include antitrust, corporate advisory, litigation and arbitration, mergers and acquisitions, private clients, private funds, real estate, structured finance, and tax.
+The new partners and counsel are resident in the firm’s Brussels, London, New York, Paris, and Washington, D.C. offices.
+Their broad spectrum of practice areas includes antitrust, banking and financial institutions, capital markets, employee compensation and benefits, leveraged and acquisition finance, litigation and arbitration, mergers and acquisitions, structured finance, and tax.

 The new partners and counsel are: